eximo84/homeassistant-config-v2/Custom Buttons/readme.md

 * Bulbs icons illuminate correctly when on
 * Bulbs defined as uplight or downlight will be rotated (excludes LED Strip)
 * Used to display status of individual light entities
-* Used within the Views Dashboard for individual rooms
 * Slider for brightness control
 * Custom State Display support - default is blank
 * Last Changed Status